 But today, thanks to scientific innovations, they do so much more.
 They absorb the energy created by crashes, allowing them to be lighter in weight while still greatly improving safety.

-Another powerful example includes the chemistry behind the carbon fiber bed of the Denali truck.
+Another powerful example includes the chemistry behind the carbon fiber truck bed of the GMC Denali.
 This vehicle has improved fuel efficiency, engine power, breaking distance, and a handful of other incredible features made possible by the lightweight polymer composite materials used in the bed of the truck.

 This is chemistry!
 This is what happens when steel, aluminum and plastic join forces.
 The result is innovation, made even more powerful by a combination of recycling and recovery.
 This enables the creation of ACES vehicles.